This mapo tofu recipe is a popular Chinese dish from the Sichuan province of tofu and pork or beef stir fried in a spicy chili-bean sauce.

 We're cooking up some Sichuan cuisine in the Chili Pepper Madness kitchen tonight, my friends.
 Care to join me?

 If you are a spicy food lover, Sichuan cooking is ideal for exploration.
-Sichuan cuisine is characterized by big, bold flavors with pungent spice, lots of spicy chili peppers and unique flavors.
+In fact, Sichuan cuisine is characterized by big, bold flavors with pungent spice, lots of spicy chili peppers and unique flavors.

 This particular dish is called Mapo Tofu, and I believe it may become one of your new favorites, even if you aren't a fan of tofu.